 Click here to read the 1st Law of Thermodynamics in detail.

 There are two statements for the 2nd law of Thermodynamics –

-According to Clausius statement, No self-acting machine can transfer heat from a reservoir of lower temperature to another reservoir of higher temperature.
+According to Clausius’s statement, No self-acting machine can transfer heat from a reservoir of lower temperature to another reservoir of higher temperature.

-So, a system need some external work to transfer heat from cold body to hot body.
+So, a system needs some external work to transfer heat from a cold body to a hot body.

 According to Kelvin and Planck’s statement, No self-acting machine can convert some amount of heat into work entirely.

-So, some amount of heat will be lost during conversion of heat into work.
+So, some amount of heat will be lost during the conversion of heat into work.

 4. Third Law of Thermodynamics